gourabp/ignite-kafka-streamer/README.md

 # ignite-kafka-streamer

+**Description :

 Demo project for Kafka Ignite streamer, Kafka as source and Ignite cache as sink

-Step-1) Run both Zookeeper and Kafka using the docker-compose file provided in the root of the project. (go to that directory and run following command)
+**Step-1)** Run both Zookeeper and Kafka using the docker-compose file provided in the root of the project. (go to that directory and run following command)

 ignite-kafka-streamer-demo % docker compose up